A single copy of this article may be reprinted for personal, noncommercial use only.

-I've been seeing ads that say cola and coffee drinks hydrate you as well as water does.
+I've been seeing ads that say caffeinated drinks hydrate you as well as water does.
 Is this true?

 from Katherine Zeratsky, R.D., L.D.

-Still, caffeinated drinks can make you jittery, sleepless or anxious.
+Still, caffeinated drinks can cause headaches and insomnia in some people.
 Water is probably your best bet to stay hydrated.
 It's calorie-free, caffeine-free, inexpensive and readily available.Next question

 - Armstrong LE, et al. Caffeine, fluid-electrolyte balance, temperature regulation, and exercise-heat tolerance.
 Exercise and Sport Sciences Review.
 2007;35:135.